dasickis/blog/_posts/2013-07-22-Second-Time's-the-Charm.markdown

 Following Langel was the very interesting engineer Jason Dorweiler.
 His talk was centered on what sensors made sense to use with the autonomous car, from a practical and financial standpoint.

 Jason, in his free time, built a few autonomous robots, including an autonomous RC car and an indoor robot powered by ROS.
-Of course, anyone can say they could do this, so Jason brought his robots in for a demonstration that showcased the very technologies we hope to bring to a car.<p align="center"><iframe width="560" height="315" src="//www.youtube.com/embed/c5Tcy-V8eQU" frameborder="0" allowfullscreen></iframe></p>
+Of course, anyone can say they could do this, so Jason brought his robots in for a demonstration that showcased the very technologies we hope to bring to a car.

 ### Next Steps